Skip to the main content

 What is Portrait of a Graduate?

-A Portrait of a Graduate–also known as Vision of a Graduate, Profile of a Graduate, or Profile of a Learner in some regions–represents a vision developed by educational communities to define the competencies students need to excel in life after graduation.
+A Portrait of a Graduate–also known as Vision of a Graduate, Profile of a Graduate, or Portrait of a Learner in some regions–represents a vision developed by educational communities to define the competencies students need to excel in life after graduation.
 A Portrait of a Graduate pushes the limits of traditional academic benchmarks to uphold durable skills, which will remain valuable throughout a person's career and personal life.

 At its core, a Portrait of a Graduate is created through a collaborative effort, bringing together a range of voices such as educators, students, families, and community partners (Education Week, 2023).
 Approaching this framework holistically ensures that the framework reflects local needs and workforce demands.
 The result?
 A vision that acts as a guiding document to influence curriculum development and instructional and assessment methods.